Our objectives

 Temporary Expanded Collateral Repo Facility

-The Bank does not publish data on individual transactions within the Temporary Expanded Collateral Repo Facility.
+The Bank does not publish data on individual transactions in the Temporary Expanded Collateral Repo Facility.
 Following the facility’s closure, the Bank published aggregate usage of the scheme on 17 November 2022.

 Corporate bonds